zalando/zalando-howto-open-source/README.md

 - Begin with a short description of what the project is, does, and does not do
 - List features
 - Place your project in context: who is likely to use it, and why?
-- Cover all technical details—installing, running, and configuring—to eliminate friction separating the user from your software
+- Cover all technical details — installing, running, and configuring — to eliminate friction separating the user from your software
 - Address any remaining friction points in separate sections
 - Link to additional and more advanced documentation (optional)
 - Include a TODO list to invite potential contributors, citing specific needs/bugs/etc.